randyhoyt/code-wcorlando-2012/README.md

     - Upload the wp-content folder inside the 1-post-meta-field folder.
     - Activate the Conference plugin.
     - Activate the Conference child theme.
+    - Go to Settings > Permalinks and click Save Changes.

 2. Custom Relationship Table
     - Deactivate the Conference plugin above.